oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 type: awareness
 ---

-This tutorial is part of the Enterprise-ready workshop series.
+This tutorial is part of the enterprise-ready workshop series.
 In this workshop, you'll enhance the base Todo application by creating an automated report using Okta's no-code Workflows.

 You built the following Todo application: